TechnicJelle/CMGT_GraduationReport/report.typ

 _More information can be found in the Applied Research section of the IMT&S module on Brightspace._

-Of course, there already exist many GPU API abstraction layers.
+Of course, there already exist many @gpu-api abstraction layers.
 But, this is a good thing!
 Because, in my experience, it is impossible to create an abstraction layer that is entirely unopinionated.
 It makes it so there is something for everyone :)

-In this section, I will explore some of these GPU API abstraction layers that already exist by way of theoretical research.
+In this section, I will explore some of these @gpu-api abstraction layers that already exist by way of theoretical research.
 Many of these abstraction layers use different paradigms, so I have categorised them somewhat.
 After that, I will compare them an pick one or a few, to actually prototype with.